General Expectations

 - Supply a signed note by a parent/carer to the Homeroom Teacher in the student’s diary, explaining the difficulty and a timeframe within which it will be addressed

-- The Homeroom Teacher will monitor the number of occasions on which such a note has been received and will follow up with the student as required in order to ensure the concern does not become habitual
+- The Homeroom Teacher will monitor the number of occasions on which such a note has been received and will follow up with the student and/or parent/carer as required to ensure the concern does not become habitual

-- Where students are out of uniform without a valid reason or without a signed note, the Homeroom teacher may issue consequences and engage the student in a restorative conversation to ensure the issue is resolved
+- Where students are out of uniform without a valid reason or without a signed note, the Homeroom teacher will engage the student in restorative processes to ensure the issue is resolved

-If there is an ongoing health or financial reason contributing to a student’s inability to wear the correct uniform, parents/carers need to make contact with the College so that appropriate support may be provided.
+If there is an ongoing health or financial reason contributing to a student’s inability to wear the correct uniform, parents/carers need to contact the College so that appropriate support may be provided.

 The College accepts that students will not always achieve their best for a variety of reasons and acknowledges that intervention, in order to raise the academic standards of a student and meet the needs of individual students, is essential and should involve a process that is equitable and fair to the individual’s needs.